ivillamadrid/FloodMapping/docs/source/claws.rst

 The Time Step issue
 -------------------
-For an orthogonal or cartesian meshed domain  :math:`\Omega` , the Courant-Friedrichs-Levy criteria defines a so called CFL coefficient that weights the time-step:
+For an orthogonal or cartesian meshed domain  :math:`\Omega` , the Courant-Friedrichs-Levy criteria defines its CFL coefficient that weights the time-step:

 .. math::